HasiniJeewanthi/basic-level-to-do-app/README.md

 # To-do App
-All product logos,designs, and trademarks, with the exception of the code, are copyrighted and belong to their respective owners.
+All product logos, designs, and trademarks, except the code, are copyrighted and belong to their respective owners.

 ### License
 Copyright &copy; 2023 DEP-11.
-All Right Reserved. <br>
+All Rights Reserved. <br>
 This project is licensed under the [MIT License](License.txt)